Knowledge-Network/AS3-Piwik-Tracker/README.md

 		var tracker:PiwikTracker;
 		tracker = new PiwikTracker("YOUR_PIWIK_ACCESS_URL", YOUR_PIWIK_WEBSITE_ID, "YOUR_APPLICATION_URL");

-- Now you can track page/view, goal, download, link, ecommerce
+- Now you can track page/view, goal, download, link, custom variables and ecommerce

 ### Examples of available functions